renanlarrieu/renanlarrieu/README.md

 ## Hi, my name is Renan.

-I'm 26, I live in Rueil-Malmaison and I'm Energy economics studeng.
+I'm 26, I live in France and I'm Energy economics studeng.
 I love science, especially physics, rocket science, astronomy, also tecnology, and I'm always looking for experience and projects to contribute, not only in GitHub.

 Currently I work at EDF